Red Sox's Christian Arroyo Getting X-Rays After Hit By Pitch Vs. Mariners

 He grinded it out, though, and even helped turn a sweet double play later in the eighth inning.
 But Arroyo definitely was playing hurt, and manager Alex Cora provided an update on his condition after the game.

-Cora said the Red Sox will know more about Arroyo later on Sunday.
+Cora said the Red Sox will know more about Arroyo later Sunday.

-In 17 games for Boston this season Arroyo is batting .296 with four RBI.
+In 17 games for Boston this season Arroyo is batting .296 with four RBIs.